 Campers are to bring a packed lunch with a drink each day, which will be refrigerated.
 Your camper should bring a water bottle to camp to help us “go green.”
 Camp Heritage participates in the Baltimore County Public Library SNEAKS Summer Reading Program.
 Each day after lunch, we will have a “Drop Everything and Read Time” – “DEAR Time”.
 All your camper needs to do is bring a book to camp each day to read.

 Parent Orientation Day

-The Camp Heritage Parent Orientation Day is scheduled for Sunday, April 27, 2014, at 12:00 noon in the CCBC Catonsville HTEC Building Room 308A-C. It is designed to offer registrants a preview of the program components and tour of the facilities.
+The Camp Heritage Parent Orientation Day is scheduled for Sunday, April 26, 2015, at 12:00 noon in the CCBC Catonsville Health Careers and Technology (HTEC) Building Room 308A-C. It is designed to offer registrants a preview of the program components and tour of the facilities.
 It will also offer you an opportunity to meet selected staff members and have your questions answered.
-You should arrive on time as the orientation will begin promptly at 12:00 noon on April 27, 2014, and will not utilize an "open house" format.
+You should arrive on time as the orientation will begin promptly at 12:00 noon on April 26, 2015, and will not utilize an "open house" format.

 Eight Grade Volunteer Program